Kimmage Development Studies Centre: Programmes

-Academic Programmes
+Academic programmes

-Academic programmes offered by Kimmage DSC and now available from the Department of International Development at Maynooth University reflect a combination of formal and non-formal educational methodologies and are run at undergraduate (BA) and post graduate (MA and Post Graduate Diploma) levels, with options to study on a full-time or part-time basis.
-Modules from the MA in International Development are also available to students on-line through a Flexible and Distance Learning (FDL) mode of delivery.
-From September 2016 this MA programme is accredited by Maynooth University.
-Prior to this date, its MA programme (previously named an MA in Development Studies) was internationally accredited by Quality and Qualifications Ireland.
+Academic programmes offered by Kimmage DSC and now available from the Department of International Development at Maynooth University reflect a combination of formal and non-formal educational methodologies and are run at undergraduate (BA) and post graduate (MA and postgraduate diploma) levels, with options to study on a full-time or part-time basis.
+Modules from the MA in International Development were also made available to students online through a "flexible and distance learning" (FDL) mode of delivery.
+From September 2016, this MA programme was accredited by Maynooth University.
+Prior to this date, its MA programme (previously named MA in Development Studies) was internationally accredited by Quality and Qualifications Ireland.
 Kimmage DSC also provided a BA in International Development in collaboration with Maynooth University, as part of their undergraduate programme from 2013 to 2018.
 This programme is also now delivered by the Department of International Development at Maynooth University.

-Capacity Development Services
+Capacity development services

 In addition to its academic programmes, Kimmage DSC provided capacity development services devoted to the professional upgrading of Irish and overseas-based international development personnel.
 These capacity development services were provided as mentoring and organisational support and the provision of short-term practical training either through classroom-based training or open and distance education (KODE).
 These services have been rebranded as the Research Engagement and Capacity Hub (REACH) in the new department.